 - Concierge for booking event tickets, travel, and other services

 - Rental car collision insurance (secondary to your own policy)

 - Insurance for stolen or damaged purchases

-Chase ranks just below average in a 2020 J.D.
+Chase ranks just below average in a 2021 J.D.
 Power survey of customer satisfaction among credit card issuers.
-If you need help with your account you can get a hold of someone through a secure messaging system in your account, by visiting a local Chase branch, calling up customer support, or even through social media channels .
+If you need help with your account you can get a hold of someone through a secure messaging system in your account, by visiting a local Chase branch, calling up customer support, or even through social media channels.

-Chase also has a tool called Credit Journey that gives you access to your free credit score, credit monitoring, and a credit score simulator that shows how actions you take could impact your score.
-(You don’t have to be a Chase customer to use Credit Journey.)
+Chase also has a tool called Credit Journey that gives you access to your free credit score and credit monitoring.
+You don’t have to be a Chase customer to use Credit Journey.

 Chase offers standard things like secure logins and account alerts if anything’s fishy with your account.
 It also offers one feature we really like—the ability to lock and unlock your card from the app.
 But aside from that, it’s relatively humdrum.

-The Marriott Bonvoy Bold doesn’t charge excessive fees, with the exception of a 5% balance transfer fee, which is on the higher end of transfer fees.
+The Marriott Bonvoy Bold doesn’t charge excessive fees, with the exception of the balance transfer fee which is either $5 or 5% of the purchase amount, whichever is greater.
 It does not charge a foreign transaction fee, which helps if you plan to use it overseas.